b-vesco/wdl-ce/README.md

 ## WDL Community Edition

-The WDL CE is intended to share the same license as the Cockos edition.
-You should be comfortable with this if you plan to contribute.
+The WDL CE shares the same license as the Cockos edition.
+You must be comfortable with this if you plan to contribute.